fijal/afro/doc/api.rst

     }]
 }

-GET /block/[id]
+GET /block/[id]?details=0

-Get a specific block
+Get a specific block.
+If details = 1, then a list of problems is retrieved with details

 Returns: